-In December 2021, the Group completed the disposal of its entire equity interest in, and amount due to the Group by, a wholly-owned subsidiary of the Company, Honour Goal International Limited, together with its subsidiaries, to an independent third party, for a consideration of approximately HK\$2.3 million (equivalent to approximately S\$407,000).
+On 27 December 2023, the Group completed the disposal of its entire equity interest in, and amount due to the Group by, a wholly-owned subsidiary of the Company, Savour Talent Global Limited, together with its subsidiaries, to a connected person of the Company at the subsidiary level, for a consideration of approximately HK\$0.3 million (equivalent to approximately S\$51,000).
+The principal activity of the subsidiaries is the trading of amusement machines and equipment.

-The principal activity of the subsidiaries is the trading of Chinese liquor and the segment of Chinese liquor is presented as discontinued operation for the year ended 31 December 2021.
+The Group ceased its business undertaken by the subsidiaries upon the completion of the disposal.
+Accordingly, the segment of amusement machines and equipment is presented as discontinued operation for the year ended 31 December 2023.

-The results and cash flows of the discontinued operation of Chinese liquor segment for the period from 1 January 2021 to 13 December 2021 were as follows:
+The results and cash flows of the discontinued operation of amusement machines and equipment segment are as follows: